RedHat-UX/red-hat-design-system/elements/rh-alert/README.md

 ```

 ### Adding an Event Listener to a Basic Alert

+If you would like to add custom logic when the alert is closed, you can do so with JavaScript.
 ```js
   // Query for the alert element const alert = document.querySelector('rh-alert');